AlexandarY/lxd-puppet-module/README.md

  * `driver` - driver for storage backend for more information on available backends check LXD REST API docs.
  * `config` - config of the storage backend
  * `description` - human friendly description for the storage backend.
+ * `source` - source to be used for the storage pool

 For the values that can be configuration or avaialbe drivers please consult [LXD REST API docs](https://github.com/lxc/lxd/blob/master/doc/rest-api.md#10storage-pools)